CS126SP20/Cinder-Othello/DEVELOPMENT.md

  fully working.
     - [x] Add PROPOSAL.md
-    - [x] Add more unit tests and create a helper method using maps of coordinates to strings of colors to avoid repitition
+    - [x] Add more unit tests and create a helper method using maps of coordinates to strings of colors to avoid repetition
     - [x] Add more comments throughout code, where necessary

  - **05/01/2020** Added PROPOSAL.md to project.
 Improved README.md.